Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 ### Send notifications about characteristic's value changes to the clients
 GATT clients connected to the server running on the local device can register for updates of its characteristics' values.
-The server can send two types of such updates - _notifications_ and _indications_.
+The server can send two types of such updates - `notifications` and `indications`.
-They differ in that, clients receiving indications have to acknowledge them - i.e. send a message back to the server, telling that they received the new value.
+The difference in notifications and indications is that the clients receiving indications have to acknowledge them.
+This means that the clients must send a message back to the server, telling that they received the new value.
 Clients do not acknowledge notifications.

 Notifications and indications are not enabled in characteristics by default.
 To enable notifications or indications in a characteristic: